heyaikeedo/docs.aikeedo.com/src/app/guides/presets/page.md

 ```

 This template generates a form for users to input the topic, draft content, language, and tone for an article.

+If you have any questions or need assistance, feel free to [reach out to our support team](mailto:support@aikeedo.com).